 diskutil unmount /dev/disk3s1

-You can use the followings to write the image file to the microSD card
+You can use the following command to write the image file to the microSD card.

 sudo dd if=petalinux-sdimage.wic of=/dev/rdisk3 bs=1m

-To eject the microSD card use the following command:
+To eject the microSD card safely, use the following command:

 diskutil eject /dev/disk3